PoT-O: Proof of Tensor Optimizations (TW-RPC-001)

 Proof-of-Useful-Work (PoUW) Family

+Early ideas redirected mining toward prime search (Primecoin), protein folding, or distributed ML training.
+More recent proposals (2019–2025) focus on deep learning: miners train models or run inference; blocks accepted when accuracy/loss crosses threshold.
 Challenges include verification cost and collusion resistance.
 PoT-O belongs to this lineage but uses very small, fixed-cost tensor tasks + dual lightweight verifiability (MML score + activation path signature) instead of full model training.

 Kolmogorov Complexity & Minimal Message Length (MML)

+Kolmogorov complexity K(x) = length of shortest program that outputs x.
 MML approximates this via compression ratio.
 In PoT-O: miner must produce output tensor whose compressed representation is unusually short relative to input.

 Neural Path / Activation Path Validation